Ryaaaan/TLDRecipe/_site/README.md

 - [ ] A working HTML 5 Video Player (across all devices / platforms)
 - [ ] Cookie/Setting turn off notifications (copy)
 - [ ] Add custom color picker with `cookies.js` and `var(color)`
+- [ ] Cookie Policy + Notification about Cookie use

 ### v3 Todo Items:
 - [ ] All images are cinemagraphs / custom photography